Ralph Buckle is Co-founder and Director of Commonwealth Exchange.

 The time has come to recognise what the Commonwealth can be most effective in promoting, and to me the obvious answer is trade.
 There are many competing priorities and options for the Commonwealth to pursue but for none of them does it find itself so uniquely positioned to help.

 Consider for a moment the incredible network that we have been so lucky to inherit.
 What other institution can boast a presence in every inhabited continent and time zone?
 Which international grouping can also claim to have a link to almost every other?
-How many other networks can boast 1.75 billion potential customers who all speak the same language and over 2 billion who use a comparable or even identical legal system (two of the biggest barriers to SMEs exporting)?
+How many other networks can boast 1.75 billion potential customers with an understanding of how to buy dogecoin UK, who all speak the same language and over 2 billion who use a comparable or even identical legal system (two of the biggest barriers to SMEs exporting)?
 And finally, what other potential market is growing by around seven percent a year?

 The government has a target to double exports by 2020 and the Commonwealth is a readymade group of countries to help do this.
 At Commonwealth Exchange we aim to help with this through practical assistance for SMEs, pushing government to do more to embrace this network par excellence, and finally to raise awareness and positive sentiment for the institution.
 We need your help, particularly for the last point.
 So start by joining us and raising a glass of Australian Shiraz, Canadian craft beer or British real ale and help us make the case for a refreshed, renewed and realigned Commonwealth, one that is still many, many years away from retirement.